elzaksspro/docs/v2.0/admin/configuration/README.md

 * __default:__ -
 * __available:__ since version 1.0
 * __1.x name:__ site_simplesamlurl
-* __comment:__ You will usually have something like 'http://<your-filesender-server>/simplesaml' here where 'simplesaml' is an alias defined as "Alias /simplesaml /usr/local/filesender/simplesaml/www" in your web server config.
+* __comment:__ You will usually have something like `http://<your-filesender-server>/simplesaml` here where 'simplesaml' is an alias defined as `Alias /simplesaml /usr/local/filesender/simplesaml/www` in your web server config.

 ### auth_sp_saml_simplesamlphp_location